 - When introducing yourself, tell your name and company’s name to gain the trust of customers

-- Be open to experiment new ways of communication by merely asking about how’s their day
+- Be open to experimenting with new ways of communication by merely asking about how’s their day

-- For existing/repeat customers, make them feel valued by asking or how they been?
+- For existing/repeat customers, make them feel valued by asking or how they have been?

 - You are always free to create your statements until you sound polite and positive